-This section provides detailed instructions for the user on how to create an XML message based on one of the KVN-formatted messages described in Section 3, Section 4, Section 5, and Section 6.
-The section applies only to the XML representation of the ODM messages.
+This section provides detailed instructions for the user on how to create an Extensible Markup Language message (XML, reference [5]) based on one of the KVN-formatted messages described in Section 3, Section 4, Section 5, and Section 6.
+The section applies only to the XML representation of ODMs.

+Overall information on using XML for Navigation Data Messages is provided in [5].
 The ODM/XML schemas are available on the SANA Web site.
 SANA is the registrar for the protocol registries created under CCSDS.
-The ODM/XML schemas explicitly define the permitted data elements and values acceptable for the XML versions of the ODM messages.
+The ODM/XML schemas explicitly define the permitted data elements and values acceptable for the XML versions of the ODMs.
 The location of the ODM/XML schemas is: